dgMARK: Decoding-Guided Watermarking for Diffusion Language Models: Conclusion

 \section{Conclusion}

 We introduced dgMARK, a decoding-guided watermarking method for discrete diffusion language models (dLLMs).
-Instead of biasing token probabilities, dgMARK embeds watermark signals by guiding the decoding order, without reweighting the model’s learned probabilities.
+Instead of biasing token probabilities, dgMARK embeds watermark signals by guiding the decoding order, without directly reweighting the model's learned conditional probabilities.
 Comprehensive experiments demonstrate that dgMARK provides strong detectability, minimal quality degradation, and robustness against post-editing.
 These results establish decoding-based watermarking as an effective and practical approach for ensuring provenance in dLLMs.